 Researchers at the University of Notre Dame are committed to advancing human understanding through research, scholarship, and creative endeavor in order to be a repository for knowledge and a powerful means for doing good in the world.

-Notre Dame Research supports and encourages innovation in more than twenty core facilities and resources, as well as in a number of key areas of research, including cancer, environmental change, global health, and many more, with faculty finding their homes in one of Notre Dame’s seven colleges or schools.
+Notre Dame Research supports and encourages innovation in more than forty core facilities and resources, as well as in a number of key areas of research, including cancer, environmental change, global health, and many more, with faculty finding their homes in one of Notre Dame’s seven colleges or schools.

 in areas of University historic strength and priority investmentSee All Key Research Areas

 Twenty-seven University of Notre Dame students have been selected as finalists, and another seven as alternates, for the 2022-23 Fulbright U.S. Student Program.
 Established in 1946, the Fulbright U.S. Student Program is the U.S. government’s flagship...

 Scientists at the University of Notre Dame contributed to research published in Nature Medicine outlining the identification of a long-sought-after class of molecules that may lead to the development of widespread and less expensive new cancer therapies that...

 The Notre Dame Institute for Advanced Study Announces Call for 2023-2024 Faculty Fellows on “The Long Run”

 The Notre Dame Institute for Advanced Study (NDIAS) has selected “The Long Run” as the organizing research theme for its 2023-2024 fellowship program, and researchers from around the globe can now apply for a faculty fellowship.